Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Introduction

 This work is organized as follows.
 Section~\ref{sec:background} introduces the theoretical basics of QKMs.
-Hereafter, we give detailed insights about the study design, including an overview on the multitude of different quantum kernel models considered in this work, an introduction of the datasets as well as implementation details for the corresponding hyperparameter optimization pipeline and the final experimental setup.
+Hereafter, we give detailed insights about the study design in Sec.~\ref{sec:research-design}, including an overview on the multitude of different quantum kernel models considered in this work, an introduction of the datasets as well as implementation details for the corresponding hyperparameter optimization pipeline and the final experimental setup.
 In Sec.~\ref{sec:results} we first thoroughly investigate model performances and the influence of hyperparameters for classification and regression tasks across all datasets, encoding circuits and quantum kernel models and support corresponding findings with correlation analyses.
-Secondly, we carefully examine different data encoding strategies and give an in-depth analysis on different design options within the PQK approach, i.e., choice of outer kernel function and measurement operator.
+Secondly, we give an in-depth analysis on different design options within the PQK approach, i.e., choice of outer kernel function and measurement operator.
 We discuss universal findings and patterns across all experiments and comment on the necessity of entanglement in data encoding circuits in Sec.~\ref{sec:discussion}.
+Finally, we summarize our study in Sec.~\ref{sec:conclusion}.